SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Gravity solver

 with $f(u) \equiv -3u^7 + 15u^6 - 28u^5 + 21u^4 - 7u^2 + 3$.
 These choices lead to a potential at $|\mathbf{x}| = 0$ that is equal to the central potential of a \citet{Plummer1911} sphere (i.e. $\varphi(r=0) = 1/\epsilon_{\rm Plummer}$)\footnote{Note the factor of $3$ in the definition of $\rho(|\mathbf{x}|)$ differs from the factor $2.8$ used for the cubic spline kernel, as a consequence of the change of the functional form of $W$.}.
 From this expression the softened gravitational force can be easily obtained:

 with $g(u) \equiv f'(u)/u = -21u^5+90u^4-140u^3+84u^2-14$.
-This last expression has the advantage of not containing any divisions or branching (besides the always necessary check for $r<H$), making it faster to evaluate than the softened force derived from the \cite{Monaghan1985} spline kernel.
+This last expression has the advantage of not containing any divisions or branching (besides the always necessary check for $r<H$), making it faster to evaluate than the softened force derived from the \cite{Monaghan1985} spline kernel\footnote{A Plummer softening would also be branch-free but would have undesirable consequences on the dynamics \citep[see e.g.][]{Dehnen2001}.}.
 It is hence well suited to target modern hardware, for instance to exploit SIMD instructions.
+In particular, the use of a C2 kernel here allows most of the commonly used compilers to automatically generate vectorised code, which is not the case when using a spline-based kernel with branches.
+On the realistic scenario used as a convergence test of \S \ref{ssec:gravity:convergence}, we get a speed-up of 2.5x when using \techjargon{AVX2} vectorisation over the regularly optimised code\footnote{Note that switching off all optimisation levels slows down the code by a factor 3.6x compared to the non-vectorised baseline.}.
+The same code using a spline kernel forfeits that speed-up and is even slightly slower due to the extra operations even in the non-vectorised case.

 The softened density profile, with its corresponding potential and resulting forces\footnote{For more details about how these are constructed see section 2 of~\cite{Price2007}.} are shown in Fig. \ref{fig:fmm:softening}.
 For comparison purposes, we also implemented the more traditional spline-kernel softening in \swift.
+For a recent discussion of the impact of different softening kernel shapes see section 8 of \cite{Hopkins2023}.